Peter Heywood: Seizure of Bounty

 For three weeks, Bounty sailed westward, and early on 28 April 1789 was lying off the island of Tofua in the Friendly Islands (Tonga).
 Christian was officer of the watch; Bligh's behaviour towards him had grown increasingly hostile, and Christian was now prepared to take over the ship, with the help of a group of armed seamen who were willing to follow him.
 Shortly after 5:15 am local time, Bligh was seized and brought on deck, naked from the waist down, wearing only his nightshirt, and with his hands bound.
 There followed hours of confusion as the majority of the crew sought to grasp the situation and decide how they should react.
 Finally, at about 10 am, Bligh and 18 loyalists were placed in the ship's launch, a 23 ft open boat, with minimal supplies and navigation instruments, and cast adrift.
 Heywood was among those who remained on board.

 Not all the 25 men who remained on Bounty were mutineers; Bligh's launch was overloaded, and some who stayed with the ship did so under duress.
 "Never fear, lads, I'll do you justice if ever I reach England", Bligh is reported as saying.
 With regard to Heywood, however, Bligh was convinced that the young man was as guilty as Christian.
 Bligh's first detailed comments on the mutiny are in a letter to his wife Betsy, in which he names Heywood (a mere boy not yet 17) as "one of the ringleaders", adding: "I have now reason to curse the day I ever knew a Christian or a Heywood or indeed a Manks[sic] man.
 Bligh's later official account to the Admiralty lists Heywood with Christian, Edward Young and George Stewart as the mutiny's leaders, describing Heywood as a young man of abilities for whom he had felt a particular regard.
 To the Heywood family Bligh wrote: "His baseness is beyond all description."
+Stewart was never able to refute Bligh charge of mutiny as he drowned when the Pandora sank in 1791; Edward Young actually slept through the mutiny although ironically enough he chose to be with the mutineers ex post facto.